 Perform a skin self-exam once a month.

 Certain medicines, such as some antibiotics or diuretics, can make your skin more sensitive to the sun's rays.
-Ask your doctor about this potential side effect of your medicines, and take extra precautions if necessary.
+Ask your doctor about this potential side effect of your medicines, and take extra precautions if needed.

 Medicines are rarely used to treat nonmelanoma skin cancer.
 Surgery is the most common and the most effective treatment.
 But when surgery is not possible, your doctor may suggest medicines.
 Medicines may also be used when a skin cancer is too large for surgery or when new skin cancers keep appearing.